How to Get a Google Analytics Certification (& Is It Really Worth It?)

 At least take the time to learn about the exam – how it’s broken up, time limits, question formats, etc. (which we’ll explain below).

-Search Engine Journal’s Complete Guide to Google Analytics is a great starting-off point for anyone looking to learn more about Google Analytics.
+Search Engine Journal’s Google Analytics guide is a great starting-off point for anyone looking to learn more about Google Analytics.

 Thankfully, Google offers IQ courses in order to teach people about their programs and to help prepare them for these certification exams.

-These courses are targeted for everyone from beginners to the most experienced users, so there’s something for everyone.
+These courses are targeted at everyone from beginners to the most experienced users, so there’s something for everyone.

-We recommend reviewing material from the following courses (but of course you should tailor the study material to your skill set – no need to start at the beginning if you’re already an advanced user):
+We recommend reviewing material from the following courses (but you should tailor the study material to your skillset – no need to start at the beginning if you’re already an advanced user):

 - Google Analytics for Beginners.